Skip to main content

 • on any product listing, prominently next to the product description.

 A graphic of a smart home hub shows a dashboard with privacy settings allowing any user, registered or unregistered, to manage controls for sharing certain personal information, including location and whether the home hub’s voice assistant is listening.
-Any user can access transparency information about how the home hub uses personal information.
+Any user can access privacy information about how the home hub uses personal information.

 A graphic shows a smart speaker’s accompanying app indicating what product controls are available to an additional user.
 The additional user is made aware they have limited access to change device settings or to make decisions about what connected services they can control.
 They can manage their voice ID and view their usage history.
 They can also view information about how the smart speakers use personal information and privacy.